 When it comes to measuring specific posts and campaigns, the determined KPIs should give you insight into how your marketing efforts are laddering up to your business goals and driving customers further down the marketing and sales funnel.
 It’s essential to think of Instagram Stories and Reels as part of a holistic brand strategy, rather than a siloed effort.

 Girlfriend Collective used Dash Hudson insights to grow its follower base on Instagram by +75%.
 Tapping into the right performance metrics enabled the brand to focus on its content pillars that perform best (user-generated content in particular).
-Your brand will be able to make equally valuable strategic decisions with the right insights.
-Read the case study to learn how to make an impact on the channel.
+Your brand can make equally valuable strategic decisions with the right insights.

 While every metric can be considered valuable, the most important metrics are those that align with your objectives.
 If your brand is heavily invested in Stories, then analytics for Instagram Stories may be most important.
 If your brand is more concerned with growing engagement, then Instagram engagement analytics may be most important.
 These KPIs should provide you and your team insight into true performance and actionable next steps across your entire marketing strategy.